BigPolarBear1/factorization/README.md

 To run: python3 run_qs.py -keysize 200 -base 6000 -debug 1 -lin_size 100_000 -quad_size 1</br></br>
 This version is somewhat done, but it doesn't achieve much of an advantage, as the main strength of my work will be the NFS_Variant, which performs NFS with reducible quadratic polynomials<br><br>
 #### To run from folder "NFS_variant" (Number Field Sieve with our number theory as backend using reducible quadratic polynomials mod m):</br></br>
-To run: python3 polarbearalg_debug.py -key 4387 (for use with the final chapter of the paper... but ignore this and use PoC below until I refactor the paper one final time)

 I just uploaded polarbearalg_v28.py</br>
 To run: python3 polarbearalg_v28.py -keysize 20</br>